 Dramatic Side Part; Zendaya's Deep Side Part Shines

-This cut on Megan Fox—a deep side part with lots of shine and all the length swept to one side—is gorgeous.
+This cut on Zendaya—a deep side part with lots of shine and all the length swept to one side—is gorgeous.
 Unlike women with long faces who can't get away as easily with long hair, women with square faces look gorgeous with this length.
 Volume is important when it comes to a square face.
 "That's why I like using a curling iron to create bouncy waves versus a flat iron," says Vaccaro.
 "Curl in opposite directions to soften the wave pattern.
 Finish off with a texturizing spray like Unite Hair's Texturiza Texturizing Spray ($34) to create an effortless, day-two texture."

-Gwyneth looks her best with flat-ironed and long locks like the ones she's wearing here.
+Gwyneth Paltrow looks her best with flat-ironed and long locks like the ones she's wearing here.
 The curtain effect of her hair—which she gets because she parts it in the middle, then flat-irons it—hides the sharp edges of her jaw, while playing up her amazing cheekbones.

 Note how she parts her hair straight down the middle, making what could be a boring look very chic.
 If you go with this look, make sure to cut in just a few long layers for movement.